 First unveiled back in 2009, the gorgeous “digital” Zeitwerk has already survived a number of limited editions.
 Now, the German brand reintroduces the timekeeper as A. Lange & Sohne Zeitwerk Handwerkskunst (Ref.
 140.048) adding to the mix a new dial that successfully combines rhodium-plated white gold and their signature “German silver” alloy: the centuries-old mixture of copper, nickel and zinc that allows you to make a greyish-white metal that is easy to work with and, when finished properly, looks great, too.

 Two expensive Italian brands have joined their forces to bring you this piece of high-tech beauty.
 Being based on the 2011 Octo Quadri-Retro Chronograph (ref.
 BGO45BSCLDCHQR), the new Bvlgari Octo Quadri-Retro Maserati Special Edition (ref.
 BGO45C3SLDCHQR/MAS) features the same functionality, but adds to the winning formula Maserati colors and the iconic Trident logo.
 What’s really exciting is that, compared to some other makers of luxury sports cars, Maserati didn’t even insist on plastering the timekeeper’s face and strap with its signature insignia.

 The new Marvin Malton M160 Rectangle Flying Hour (ref.
 M024.14.41.64) looks great.
 But why isn’t it powered by a mechanical movement?
 Perhaps, the answer is that someone at Marvin wants to believe that two quartz calibers are actually better than just one self-winding movement.
 On the other hand, a pair of quartz calibers plus a mechanical movement (yes, I’m talking about the 2010 Dussert Tri-Zone DW400 GMT) could be even better.

-The German watchmaker Juggernaut A. Lange & Sohne keeps on monetizing its initial (and, something tells me, rather surprising even for the company's top management) overwhelming success with the revolutionary design (and also quite gorgeous in terms of exterior and interior finish) Zeitwerk hand-wound watch.
-Featuring the same "digital" time representation mechanism, the new A. Lange & Sohne Zeitwerk Striking Time was just revealed at SIHH 2011 industry event.
+A. Lange & Sohne keeps on monetizing its initial (and, something tells me, rather surprising even for the company’s top management) overwhelming success with the revolutionary design (and also gorgeous in terms of exterior and interior finish) Zeitwerk “digital” hand-wound watch.
+Featuring the same time representation mechanism, the new Zeitwerk Striking Time was just revealed at the SIHH 2011 industry event.
 The new iteration of the Zeitwerk adds a mesmerizing chiming mechanism to the original jumping hours and minutes complication.